 - Double-entry accounting

 - Pricing for small business and start-ups

 If you run a small business, we recommend you explore all your options by checking out Xero’s plans as well as the other top alternatives software providers (such as Quickbooks, Freeagent, SAGE etc).
-If you are not sure which online provider to use, we have put together a software comparison blog which explores usability and pricing.
+If you are not sure which online provider to use, we have put together a blog on the best accounting software that explores usability and pricing.